timrolsh/thetutor4u-web/README.md

 ### Linting/Formatting

 ESLint and Prettier are used for code linting, Prettier is used for code formatting and its ruled are set up in [.prettierrc.json](./.prettierrc.json).
 The ESLint config is set up in [.eslintrc.json](./.eslintrc.json).

-### Todo

--   finish the rest of the UI

--   add authentication with auth0

--   set up the database

--   set up api to get and send data to the database (will probably do it through nextjs pages/api)
--   Containerize, set up CI/CD, deploy